PLURIMI WEALTH LLP

 Ø Performance related discretionary bonus payments for salaried employees

 The calculation of variable remuneration is aligned with the risks of the business and not simply based on the up-front profit generated by the transactions.

-These arrangements are very much linked to performance.
-The firm does not make any guaranteed bonus commitments.
+These arrangements are very much linked to performance and not to guaranteed profit allocations.

-For the year ended 31 March 2015, 20 members of staff were classified as code staff as at the year end, based on the following criteria:
+For the year ended 31 March 2019, 19 Partners and 3 members of staff were classified as code staff as at the year end, based on the following criteria:

 The Members further confirm that any variable remuneration, if payable will always be linked to the interests of the firm and unlikely to encourage any risk taking.

-Disclosure on the quantitative information with respect to fixed and variable remuneration paid to the code staff is made in the Firm’s annual audited financial statements.
+Disclosure of all the quantitative information with respect to fixed and variable remuneration paid to the code staff is made in the Firm’s annual audited financial statements.